fatiando/verde/paper/paper.md

 # Acknowledgements

-I would like to thank Paul Wessel and David Hoese for helpful discussions and contributions to this project.
+I would like to thank collaborators Paul Wessel and David Hoese, reviewers Dom Fournier and Philippe Rivière, and editor Lindsey Heagy for helpful discussions and contributions to this project.
+This is SOEST contribution 10467.

 # References